SolaceProducts/solace-spring-cloud/README.md

-# Solace Spring Boot
+# Solace Spring Cloud

 ## Overview

-This project includes and builds all the Solace starters for Spring Boot.
+This project includes and builds the Solace Spring cloud stream starter, as well as the cloud connector for Solace.
-This includes the Java (JCSMP) starter and the JMS starter.

 ## Table of contents
 * [Quickstart Guide](#quickstart-guide)